junxit/us-congress-bills-113/metadata.md

 - 2013-02-14 — Introduced in Senate
 - 2013-02-14 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2013-07-30 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+With printed Hearing: S.Hrg.
+113-85.
+- 2013-11-21 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2014-06-02 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu without amendment.
+With written report No. 113-177.
+- 2014-06-02 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu without amendment.
+With written report No. 113-177.
+- 2014-06-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 404.